-Water or brine added: Fully cooked ham injected with brine or with water added.
+Water or brine added: Fully cooked ham injected with brine or water.
 The label on the ham will say if the ham has water or brine added.

 Dry-cured: Surface of the ham is salted, and the ham is stored to let the salt penetrate, usually for four to six months.

 Ham steak: A slice from the center of a bone-in ham.
 This cut is ideal for when you want a smaller portion of ham and for cutting up and using in recipes.